SupercomputingWales/slurm_advanced_topics/_episodes/03-capture-errors-in-bash.md

         interactive, exits with a non-zero status.
 ~~~

-When used within a shell script, *set -u* will trigger and error if an undefied variable is found.
+When used within a shell script, *set -u* will trigger and error if an undefined variable is found.

 > ## Define your variables.
 >